FoldingAtHome/fah-nacl-client/README.md

     <iframe src="http://folding.stanford.edu/nacl/micro.html"
       scrolling="no" frameBorder="0" width="132" height="52"></iframe>

+Note that this wont work for https pages on some browsers.

-However, you can also add some configuration options:
+You can also add some configuration options:

  - `team` - Your team *number*.
 This will cause the points earned by visitors to your page to be contributed to your team.